LouisWarren99/Book2/BOOK_PREMISE.md

 - ❌ Thermonuclear (hydrogen bomb) technology
 - ❌ Any weapons applications of nuclear technology

 **Story Constraint**: This is a deliberate quirk of the scenario.
-Nuclear power reactor technology IS included (electricity generation, research reactors), but all weapons applications are absent from the documentation.
+Nuclear power reactor technology IS included (electricity generation, research reactors), but all weapons applications are completely ignored and will not feature in the story or tatics.

-**Rationale**: Story requirement to maintain dramatic tension and avoid quick German victory via nuclear weapons.
+**Rationale**: Story requirement to maintain dramatic tension and avoid quick German victory or loss via nuclear weapons.

 ---

 ## TECHNOLOGY LIMITATIONS

-### What Germany CAN Build (with documentation):

-**✓ Optimized versions of existing technology**:
-- Better steel alloys (using chrome, nickel, molybdenum in optimal ratios)
-- Improved explosives (better RDX/HMX formulations)
-- Optimized engines (turbocharged diesels, improved fuel injection)
-- Advanced vacuum tube electronics
-- Mechanical/analog computers
-- Synthetic materials from coal (rubber, plastics, fuels)
-- SAM systems (using radio-command guidance, vacuum tubes)

-**✓ New systems within 1943 industrial capability**:
-- ERA (simple steel-explosive-steel sandwich)
-- Wire-guided missiles (mechanical/analog control)
-- Advanced torpedoes (pattern-running, acoustic homing using analog circuits)
-- Improved submarine designs (Type XXI with optimizations)
-- MLRS (rocket artillery with better propellants, guidance)

----

-### What Germany CANNOT Build (lack of industrial base/materials):

-**✗ Requires non-existent technology base**:
-- Transistors (invented 1947, requires semiconductor industry)
-- Integrated circuits (1960s technology)
-- Digital computers
-- Microprocessors
-- Advanced semiconductors

-**✗ Requires unavailable materials**:
-- Titanium (requires massive electrical infrastructure Germany doesn't have)
-- Carbon fiber (petrochemical processes too complex)
-- Advanced ceramics (high-temperature kilns, precision Germany lacks)
-- Rare earth elements (not available in Europe in significant quantities)
-- Advanced composites

-**✗ Requires industrial infrastructure that can't be built in time**:
-- Large-scale semiconductor fabrication
-- Advanced petrochemical plants (for some polymers)
-- Precision machining beyond 1943 capability for some components
+Whilst Germany now has vast amounts of technology documentation, it must be dertermined how and what can be used, how long it will take to develop etc.

+Significant consideration must be made on how the allies will respond, how they will attempt to spy and how they will copy technology etc.

 ---